-Police tell the public not to call 911 over a super-spooky Halloween decoration
+Police Tell Public to Stop Calling 911 Over Too Realistic Halloween Decoration

 “Attention, everyone!
 For those of you driving on Chuckey Pike in Green County: THIS IS A HALLOWEEN DECORATION!” the warning reads.
 “Do NOT call 911 reporting a dead body.
 Instead, congratulate the homeowner on a great display.”

 Many of the department’s followers got a chuckle out of both the display and the warning.
+(They’re obviously Halloween-lovers.)

 “The fact the police department had to make this announcement means more than enough people called,” one man wrote.

-Department officials responded to the man’s comment, as well as others’ questions asking if someone really did call 911.
+Department officials responded to the man’s comment, as well as others’ questions on social media asking if someone really did call 911.

-RELATED: Add spiders to your chocolate chip cookies for an extra spooky Halloween treat

 “The call was given out as a ‘suspicious person lying in a driveway with bloody handprints on the garage,’” the response read.
 “Officers responded with lights/sirens until the first officer arrived to see this.”

-Note: This article was updated from its original version, which was published September 21, 2017.